SagarMaheshwary/go-microservice-boilerplate/readme.md

 - gRPC server with an example RPC to demonstrate service structure
 - Multi-stage Docker builds for both development and production
 - Makefile with useful developer commands
-- Unit tests for core components
+- Unit and integration tests

 Use this as a starting point for your own services — just replace the example RPC with your own application logic.